 This six-sided grater will suffice for any hard cheese occasion.
 You can vary the shred size to your liking, and the non-slip base means you won’t have to battle with your cheese to grate it.

 The non-stick base kept the Grater robust enough to grate a block of parmesan using all four sides, so it’s an excellent option if you’re largely going to use it for low-moisture cheeses.

 - There are numerous grater/zester/slicer alternatives.

 - Rubber handle and base for a secure grip

 Deiss PRO Heavy Duty Cheese Grater

 This is one of the best stainless steel cheese graters available.
 Because it does not rust, it is an excellent complement to your kitchen.
-The non-skid handle on the cheese grater ensures a safe and pleasant grip.
+In addition, the non-skid handle on the cheese grater ensures a safe and pleasant grip.

 The strong teeth on the grater make it ideal for grinding citrus rinds.
 It also works swiftly and efficiently, saving you time.
 Its teeth are constructed in such a way that they do not clog.
 Cleaning the instrument is simple because it can be done under the faucet.
 This variety can be washed in the dishwasher.

 - Ergonomic grip